Andy-Corrigan-98/JARVIS/docs/changelog/features/in-progress/public-facing-website.md

 Currently, the project lacks a dedicated public-facing website to showcase its vision, goals, and progress.
 While the README provides comprehensive information, a well-designed website would make the project more accessible and engaging for potential users and contributors.

 ### Proposed Solution
-Develop a React-based website that initially runs locally for development purposes.
-The website will feature:
+Develop a Next.js-based website that initially runs locally for development purposes.
+The website features:

-- Modern, responsive design
+- Modern, responsive design using Tailwind CSS
 - Homepage featuring:
-  - Project overview and vision
+  - Hero section with project overview and vision
+  - Feature cards highlighting key capabilities
+  - Call-to-action sections
   - Core principles
   - Key features of JARVIS
   - Focus on accessibility and inclusion